manideep03/Space-Game/README.md

 # Space-Game

 ## Overview
 This is a simple game created using Pygame in python.
-This is an old game which i was played in a small video game in my chilhood, I want to play again the game so i recreated game using Pygame in python.
+This is an old game which i was played in a small video game in my childhood, I want to play again the game so i recreated game using Pygame in python.

 ## How to play
 Step - 1 : Clone the repository